 The Hawaii Division of Financial Institutions is responsible for the licensing activities of financial institutions.
 In February 2017, it followed only Wyoming in ruling that digital currency businesses must have cash on hand equal to the total amount of all cryptocurrencies held by Hawaii residents using their services.

-That means that if residents held a total of 1,000 bitcoins at the current market rate, Coinbase would have to hold roughly $58,000,000 in cash reserves as collateral.
+That means that if residents held a total of 1,000 bitcoins with Coinbase at the current market rate, Coinbase would have to hold roughly $58,000,000 in cash reserves as collateral.

 Within weeks after that rule was imposed, exchanges such as Coinbase and Binance stopped serving Hawaii.
 Juan Suarez, then-vice president of legal at Coinbase, published a blog post condemning the DFI’s decision:

 “This policy is obviously untenable.
 No digital currency business — and frankly, no commercially viable business anywhere — has the capital to supplement every customer bitcoin with redundant dollar collateral.
 Even if Coinbase could, … it would do nothing to further our customers’ paramount interest: that Coinbase absolutely secures digital currency held on their behalf and makes their funds available, in full, anytime they wish to spend or liquidate.”